bueno12223/bueno12223/README.md

 - CSS, Sass, and Bootstrap
 - JavaScript or TypeScript whit React.js
 - MongoDB and MySQL to the database
-- GraphQL and Express to create an API
+- GraphQL, Next.js and Express to create an API
-- To deploy y use Docker
+- Docker and continues integration

 I am comfortable if you are looking for a one-off job.
 I enjoy maintaining and growing relationships with clients. 😁 Client satisfaction and quality software are my top priorities.